mmodimike/awsspringboot/README.md

   - Add route table
   - associate our route table with our subnet
 - Instead of creating new network access control list, use the defult NACL which is already configured to allow all traffic in/out
+- Create a new A record attaching elastic IP to domain

 *Creating dependancy infra using amazon console*
 -
 - Create a public S3 bucket which will contain the .jar file being downloaded upon bootstrap
+- Create a domain name

 *Creating the needed application*